x0pherl/pslb.club/index.md

 ## Interested in hosting?

 As with most book clubs, we hope to rotate "hosts" who will select a book that they'd love to read and guide us through the discussion.
-We've got more information on <a href="hosting.html">hosting a great discussion</a>
+We've got more information on [hosting a great discussion](hosting.html)

 ---